 - How many wears will you get out of each item, and does it balance out with how it was made?

-- When you’re done wearing it, can it be recycled into the economy and reused?
-If it can’t be reused, can it be recycled?
+- When you’re done wearing it, can it be sold or donated and reused?
+If it can’t be upcycled, can it be recycled?
+For Days Take Back Bag is a great option for recycling clothing that can’t be reused or sold.
+For items that can be resold, check out Crossroads Trading!

 This may seem like overkill, but it’s been super helpful in my journey of being more conscious and sustainable to realize my involvement in the process.
 It’s why I’m such a huge advocate for vintage and secondhand shopping – you can get quality clothing with history, continue to help the economy and help heal the Earth all at the same time.

-The next time you need to go shopping, consider sustainable options.
-Do a clothing swap with your friends who may have something you need and want something you already have in return.
-Shop secondhand by going to thrift stores and flea markets.
-I frequent Etsy simply to search through what is out there and keep an eye on something that I’ve been looking for when I see it.
-If you need to grab something that’s brand new, find a brand that supports slow fashion.
+- Support sustainable brands: Look for sustainable fashion brands that prioritize ethical production practices and use eco-friendly materials.
+These brands may offer affordable options that align with your values.
 Most brands will outline what they stand for, how their products are made, and you’ll be able to tell if your item is of the quality you’re looking for to have a positive impact on the Earth (and your closet).
 This is usually in the brand responsibility or transparency section if you want to get the 411.
-Here’s a list of ethical fashion brands to help you get started.

 Buying sustainable fashion may be an inconvenience when compared to fast fashion because of lack of extended sizing, price point or just style availability.
 However, I promise you if you stick with the practice, you’ll find that you end up saving money, time, and resources in the long run.
 After all, that’s what we’re all here for – more benefits that last longer.